expos-model/ExposR/README.md

 vertical units must be the same.
 Columns are assumed to be closely aligned with true north.
 The name of the input file is assumed to be "dem.tif".

-The output file is a raster file in GeoTiff format with the following values:
+The expos_model function creates a raster file in GeoTiff format with the following
-0 = missing data, 1 = protected, 2 = exposed.
-Output files are named "expos-xxx-yy.tif"
+values: 0 = missing data, 1 = protected, 2 = exposed.
+Output files are named
-where xxx is the wind direction and yy is the inflection angle.
+"expos-xxx-yy.tif" where xxx is the wind direction and yy is the inflection angle.

 In previous studies, a spatial resolution of 30 meters and an inflection angle of 6 degrees were found to work well (see below).
 Note that increasing the inflection angle tends to decrease the size and number of protected areas while increasing the odds that these sites are protected.

+The expos_damage function uses output from the Hurrecon model and topographic exposure maps for eight cardinal wind directions (N, NE, E, etc) to create maps of enhanced Fujita scale wind damage for particular hurricanes.
+Output files are named "hhhh-damage-yy.tif" where hhhh is the hurricane ID from Hurrecon and yy is the inflection angle.

 EXPOS is available in both R (ExposR) and Python (ExposPython) versions.
 The model is an updated version of the original EXPOS model written in Borland